saylesss88/nix-book/src/installation/unencrypted/unencrypted.md

 - The flake will be placed at `/etc/nixos/flake`, I choose to move it to my home directory.
-Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown username:users ~/flake`(`username` will be your username) and then you can work on it without privilege escalation.
+Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown nixos:nixos ~/flake`.
+This is based off of the example above where we created both a `nixos` user and group.

 - You can check the layout of your btrfs system with: